hemantpande/Computer-science-notes/Operating systems notes.md

 		```

 	Point in time
-		a.
-Arrival time - Point in time at which the process has arrived from Hard disk to the RAM
+		- Arrival time - Point in time at which the process has arrived from Hard disk to the RAM
-		b.
-Completion time - Point in time when the process has completed the execution.
+		- Completion time - Point in time when the process has completed the execution.

 	Duration in time
-		c.
-Turn around time = Completion time - Arrival time, i.e total time spent by the process in the RAM and CPU combined.
+		- Turn around time = Completion time - Arrival time, i.e total time spent by the process in the RAM and CPU combined.

 ```
 			      P1	    P2				P1					P3				P1